 The popularity of earned wage access (EWA) products has skyrocketed.
 From 2018 to 2020 alone, the total value of wages that employees withdrew before payday nearly tripled from $3.2 to $9.5 billion.

-What is earned wage access, and how does it work?
+What is earned wage access and how does it work?

 Traditionally, employees received their salary on a fixed pay cycle, such as on a bi-weekly or monthly basis.
 While this model is still prevalent, in recent years, another more flexible way of accessing wages has emerged: earned wage access.
 It allows employees to withdraw their wages at their own convenience, providing them with the means to cover unexpected costs or bills due before their typical payday.

 On-demand pay providers initially geared the service toward low-income hourly workers in the service industry.
 They are more likely to live paycheck to paycheck without any savings to dip into in case of an emergency.
 In late 2021, numerous restaurant chains such as Arby’s and Taco Bell announced they would offer EWA, but the solution is also expanding beyond the service industry.
 A staffing agency for nursing homes, IntelyCare, lists EWA alongside other benefits such as a 401(k) match.
 In tech, PayPal recently launched an EWA program for employees in the U.S. and abroad.

-Employees will benefit from a fairer financial system
+Employees benefit from a fairer financial system

 When workers have access to instant pay, they can avoid high-interest payday loans, missing bill payments, incurring overdraft fees, and going into debt.
 Today, 56% of Americans live paycheck to paycheck, and one in four has no emergency fund set up.
 The annual percentage rate (APR) on a $300 payday loan can range from 138% to 664%, which often leads to more debt and even bankruptcy.
 To this segment of the population, EWA can make the difference between being able to afford an unexpected expense and falling into a debt trap.